 There is more and more research coming out about the negative effects of sugar and artificial sweeteners.
 Using a natural sugar alternative like lucuma can increase your overall nutrition without any flavor loss.
-Here are a few recipes to start with.
+Here are a few recipes to start with:

 Gluten-Free Desserts and Baked Goods

 While lucuma may have the texture of white sugar, the taste is closer to brown sugar.
-When using lucuma for a replacement for sugar in baking, you will need to use a 1:2 ratio of sugar to lucuma.
+When using lucuma as a replacement for sugar in baking, you will need to use a 1:2 ratio of sugar to lucuma.
 If you need half a cup of sugar, you would use one cup of lucuma.

 Did you know you can make your own coconut yogurt?
 As an added bonus, it is dairy-free and needs only two ingredients.

 Let’s be honest, even when we are trying to keep our lifestyle as healthy as possible, plain oatmeal can get very boring.
-You can bring back a lot of flavor in your oatmeal by adding in lucuma to give it a little sweetness.
+You can bring back a lot of flavor to your oatmeal by adding lucuma to give it a little sweetness.
 This is also a great place to add other superfoods like berries, nuts, and seeds.

 When looking for the best oats, always look for gluten-free.
 Oats are naturally gluten-free, but when they are processed in facilities with gluten products they can have cross-contamination.
 To make sure your oats are the purest, look for gluten-free on the packaging.